openstack-archive/nova-solver-scheduler/README.md

         (replace the $... with actual directory names.)

 * **Manual Installation**

     - Make sure you have performed backups properly.

     - Clone the repository to your local host where nova-scheduler is run.

     - Navigate to the local repository and copy the contents in 'nova' sub-directory to the corresponding places in existing nova, e.g.
       ```cp -r $LOCAL_REPOSITORY_DIR/nova $NOVA_PARENT_DIR```
       (replace the $... with actual directory name.)

     - Update the nova configuration file (e.g. /etc/nova/nova.conf) with the minimum option below.
 If the option already exists, modify its value, otherwise add it to the config file.
 Check the "Configurations" section below for a full configuration.
       ```
       [DEFAULT]
       ...
       scheduler_driver=nova.scheduler.solver_scheduler.ConstraintSolverScheduler
       ```

     - Restart the nova scheduler.
       ```service nova-scheduler restart```

     - Done.
 The nova-solver-scheduler should be working with a demo configuration.

     - To use the default nova scheduler after installation, you can just replace the option ```scheduler_driver``` to the original value in the nova configuration file, which is normally:
       ```scheduler_driver=nova.scheduler.filter_scheduler.FilterScheduler```
-      It is not necessary to restore all the modified files if you decide not to use the solver scheduler, because the solver-scheduler code is supposed to be compatible with the default nova scheduler.
+      It is not necessary to restore all the modified files if you decide not to use the solver scheduler, because the code is supposed to be compatible with the default nova scheduler.

 * **Automatic Installation**

     - Make sure you have performed backups properly.

     - Clone the repository to your local host where nova-scheduler is run.

     - Navigate to the installation directory.
-      ```cd ${LOCAL_REPOSITORY_DIR}/installation```
+      ```cd $LOCAL_REPOSITORY_DIR/installation```
       (replace the $... with actual directory name.)

     - Run installation script.
       ```sudo bash ./install```

     - Done.
 The installation code should setup the solver-scheduler with the minimum option below.
 Check the "Configurations" section for a full configuration.
       ```
       [DEFAULT]